 In an asphalting crusade through the annals of automotive technology, the emergence of driverless vehicles often referred to as autonomous or self-driving cars marks the dawn of a new motoring era.
 This revolution is not just a pivot in the automotive industry; it is a transformation that will echo down urban landscapes and personal freedoms alike.

-But as with any great technological swerve, the road to mainstream adoption is speckled with regulatory potholes, public skepticism, and complex ethical decisions.
 This blog post is a thorough exploration of the phenomenon from a technology and society standpoint.
 We’ll shine the headlights on what driverless vehicles are, how they work, the obstacles they face, and where they might lead us.

 Nuts and Bolts: Understanding Driverless Technology